Dawnflare/MinecraftServerManager/README.md

 Make sure **Power Options → Allow wake timers** is enabled.

+If `StopServer-And-Hibernate.ps1` is blocked by antivirus, add it as an exception.
+Bitdefender steps:

+1. Open Bitdefender.
+2. Go to **Protection → Antivirus → Settings**.
+3. In **Exceptions**, click **Add exception**.
+4. Browse to `StopServer-And-Hibernate.ps1` and add it, keeping both *On-access* and *On-demand* scanning enabled.
+5. Save.
+The script runs normally afterwards.

 ---

 ## Optional helper scripts

+- `Windows_task_creator.ps1` – registers start/stop tasks in Windows Task Scheduler based on configurable times.
-- `StopServer-And-Hibernate.ps1` – drops `stop.flag`, waits for exit, then hibernates.
+- `StopServer-And-Hibernate.ps1` – drops `stop.flag`, waits for exit, then hibernates (add to AV exceptions if flagged).
 - `make_icon.py` – turns `assets\IceFireYinYangTransparent.png` → `assets\IceFireYinYang.ico` (requires Pillow).
 - `create_shortcut.ps1` – creates a desktop shortcut that points to the `.pyw` and assigns the icon.